When will interest rates fall? Latest Bank of England predictions

 What does inflation mean for interest rates?

-The BoE hiked the base rate for over a year and a half as it tried to battle inflation.
-This was part of the reason why mortgage rates rocketed.
+The BoE hiked the base rate for over a year and a half from late 2021 until August 2023 as it tried to battle inflation.
+This was part of the reason why mortgage rates rocketed - although they are mostly set by market sentiment, and gilt yields.

 In theory, when the central bank increases interest rates, it reduces the flow of money around the economy.
 In other words, the Bank expects to reduce spending when rates go up, which can in turn bring the rate of price rises down as demand drops.

-While the CPI measure of inflation remains above the Bank's 2% target, inflation has been on a downward trend in recent months (bar the slight uptick in the December figures), suggesting monetary tightening is working.
+While the Consumer Prices Index (CPI) measure of inflation remains above the Bank's 2% target, inflation has been on a downward trend in recent months (bar the slight uptick in the December figures), suggesting monetary tightening is working.
+The next CPI will be published on 22 May.

 Analysts expect inflation to fall rapidly in 2024.
 The Oxford Economics consultancy and Investec and Deutsche Bank predict that CPI will drop below 2% within four months.
 ING Group expects the rate to plunge to 1.5% in May.

-After the Spring Budget, the Office for Budget Responsibility (OBR) said it expected inflation to hit an average of 2.2% over the course of 2024, and 1.5% over the duration of 2025, before it climbs back towards the Bank of England’s 2% target.
-The improved outlook comes thanks to falling energy prices and an expected easing off in the labour market.
+After the Spring Budget, the Office for Budget Responsibility (OBR) said it expected inflation to hit an average of 2.2% over the course of 2024, and 1.5% during 2025, before it climbs back towards the Bank of England’s 2% target.

-Traders now expect around four interest rate cuts in 2024, with the first coming in May or June.
-Indeed, major mortgage lenders have been cutting their rates over the past few months in anticipation of this.
+Before April, traders had been expecting around three interest rate cuts in 2024, with the first coming in June.
+Indeed, major mortgage lenders cut their rates earlier this year in anticipation of this.

 When is the next interest rate review?